 Heart disease remains as the leading cause of death among Australians with an estimated 3.7 million affected by circulatory diseases, including 1 million people with cardiovascular conditions such as heart disease and stroke.

 Certain conditions are associated with a greater risk of developing heart disease.
 These include:

-block blood supply to your vital organs and lead to a stroke.
+An abnormal heart rhythm called atrial fibrillation means that the heart does not pump blood around your body as well as it should.
+Early detection and treatment of atrial fibrillation is important because it can cause blood clots that can block blood supply to your vital organs and lead to a stroke.
 This may also be a warning sign that you have heart disease.

 The PACIFIC study is an observational study screening for cardiovascular risk factors.
 This allows early detection before any symptoms develop.
 This is a key strategy in preventing stroke related to atrial fibrillation.
 For more information please visit: www.https://ccre.org.au/pacific/

 FOR MORE INFORMATION OR TO MAKE AN APPOINTMENT CONTACT:

 No referral is required, however appointment bookings are essential.
 Continued participation is voluntary – you may opt out at any time.